rs1myers/hugotufte2/content/essay/_index.md

 We return to Tahlequah and the three contemporary anchors—cetacean consciousness we're destroying, artificial consciousness we're pursuing, and mind-body effects we're experiencing.
 The question isn't whether consciousness-as-fundamental is metaphysically true, but whether living as if it were serves us better than the alternative.
 The invitation stands: experiment with this framework, notice what changes, and judge by consequences.
 The stakes are real, the time is short, and what we choose to see determines what we might save.

 ---

-*Note: Each chapter builds on and connects to the others through a holographic structure, where core themes spiral and return with increasing depth.
-The book is designed to be read both linearly and with attention to these recurring patterns.*